Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 - First, this must be signed by the second player.
 - Second, was the validity interval.
 This needs to happen after the deadline.
 - The third component  is the new state of the resulting UTxO which again is given by datum and value.
 Here we are specifying with this transition that the second player makes a move.
-The new datum will be bs $ Just c.
-The new value will be twice this stake of the game because it's now both the first player and the second player stake.We leave the NFT out of here, even though it should be present in the UTxO.And that is again, because
+The new datum will be``` bs $ Just c```.
+The new value will be twice this stake of the game because it's now both the first player and the second player stake.
+We leave the NFT out of here, even though it should be present in the UTxO.And that is again, because

 ```haskell
  (v, GameDatum _ (Just _), Reveal _)